 - LETTERS OF RECOMMENDATION FOR ARMY APPLICANTS: Due to several fraudulent LOR submissions by applicants, all Active Duty Army applicants will now be required to use USAREC Form 1936 and the recommender will be required to digitally sign the form.
 If a recommender cannot sign the form due to extenuating circumstance, these will be entertained on a case-by-case basis.
 Furthermore, the recommender MUST include their unit info, e-mail, and phone number in the bottom of the narrative.

 - 12-MONTH TIS REMAINING REQUIREMENT: Given the constant changing of retention and the drawdown EXCEPTIONS will be granted on a case by case basis.
 Applicants will have to include a memorandum requesting to waive the 12 month requirement.
-Approval consideration will be based on
+At a mimimum, an applicant must have six months remaining on their service contract by the time their packet will be board to even be considered for a waiver.
+Furthermore, approval consideration will be based on

 the strength of the MOS and number of applicants applying for the program!

 - USAF APPLICANTS: Per the USAF AFPC, conditional release paperwork should be routed through VMPF (Virtual Military Personnel Flight) by selecting "voluntary separations" and then "early release".
 The last page of that application allows individuals to upload the LOI and the DD Form 368.

 Please check the WO selection board schedule for new packet submission cutoff dates.

 - All applications MUST be COMPLETE to be processed.
 INCOMPLETE packets will be REJECTED without action.

 - For "New" applications, please allow 10 - 15 working days for processing, after submission, before inquiring about the status.